pemellquist/idmlight/README.md

 **$ sudo apt-get install dh-make**

 6) Building openidm<br/>
 Openidm uses maven for building and resolving dependencies hence everything is defined in the standard maven pom.xml file.
-You may choose to run **mvn clean install** and **mvn assembly:assembly** and then a provided script to build the debian package or you can simply run the provided build shell script which will build and package everything.
+You may choose to run **mvn clean install** and **mvn assembly:assembly** and then a provided script to build the debian package or you can simply run the provided build shell script which will build and package everything.<br>
 **$ <your local directory>./build.sh<br/>**
+    If the build was a success you should see something like ...

 7) Install deb package and run it <br/>
 $ ./stage.sh<br/>